segmentio/localstorage-retry/README.md

 ## Emitter

-You can listen for `processed` events, of which is emitted with each invocation of the `processFunc` and passed any error, response provided along with the item itself.
+You can listen for `processed` events, which are emitted with each invocation of the `processFunc` and passed any error or response provided along with the item itself.

 If a message is discarded entirely because it does not pass your `shouldRetry` logic upon attempted re-enqueuing, the queue will emit a `discard` event.